UPDATED MAR 10, 2020

 If museums and monuments are your thing, give this two-mile route in Hermann Park a try.
 Blooming in the heart of Houston’s Museum District, this outdoor destination gives runners unique scenery, lots to explore, and great photo ops, including the Houston Zoo, rose garden, and even a replica of the Washington Monument — complete with a reflecting pool.
 And when you’re done with your monument tour, check out the hill at the Miller Theatre for some intense hill repeats!

 Named after the 41st President of the United States, George H.W.
 Bush, this 7,800-acre area is the perfect place to escape the hustle and bustle of downtown.
-The west end of the Terry Hershey Park Trail is where you’ll find the trailhead for this paved route, which will take you on a scenic run through the woods and along swamps.
-Fitt Tip: This run trail doesn’t loop, so make sure you have enough time to double back once you reach the end.
+You’ll find the trailhead for this paved route at the west end of the Terry Hershey Park Trail.
+From there you'll take you on a scenic run through the woods and along swamps.
+Fitt Tip: this run trail doesn’t loop, so make sure you have enough time to double back once you reach the end.

 We're all aware that the Houston heat can be absolutely scorching at times, and that’s why this just-under-three-mile dirt loop is perfect for summer running.
 The trees surrounding the trail provide natural shade, not to mention a pretty view!
 And if you're looking to tack on more distance, you can add an extra two miles by crossing the street to Hermann Park.
 But you can also swap those extra miles for a brew by heading to the graduate student pub, Valhalla, for $1 beers (to quench your thirst, of course).